 Soil, Planting, and Care

 Pineapple sage requires a place in the sunshine where the soil is well drained but moist and rich enough to support its rapid growth.
-Improve existing soil by mixing in a few inches of Miracle-Gro® Garden Soil for Vegetables & Herbs with the top layer.
-Space plants 24 to 36 inches apart, and be sure not to plant them in front of other, smaller plants, as pineapple sage will grow large enough to block them out!
-Fertilize regularly throughout the growing season with continuous-released granules, such as Miracle-Gro® Shake ‘n Feed® Tomato, Fruit & Vegetable Plant Food, following label directions.
+Improve existing soil by mixing in a few inches of Miracle-Gro® Performance Organics® All Purpose In-Ground Soil with the top layer.
+Space plants 24 to 36 inches apart, and be sure not to plant them in front of other, smaller plants, as pineapple sage will grow large enough to block them out.
+In addition to planting in great soil, fertilize regularly throughout the growing season with Miracle-Gro® Performance Organics® Edibles Plant Nutrition—which feeds the soil as well as your plants—for best results.

 Keep plants watered the first couple of weeks after planting.
 After that, you should only need to water during drought.
 Drainage is essential during the growing season, and even more important during the winter if you want plants to return in spring.

 Harvest and Storage

 Pineapple sage is primarily used fresh.
 Cuttings are easy to root if you want more plants, or would like to keep a plant indoors for replanting in spring.

 Clip pineapple sage leaves to use in summer beverages such as herbal teas or cocktails, muddled with lime juice, or chopped on fruit salad including its namesake, pineapple.
 The red flowers are nice tossed into a green salad, too.

 Is pineapple sage used the same way as my other sage?